zachary-weston/cursor-azure-devops-mcp/README.md

 To use this workflow, you need to:
 1. Add an `NPM_TOKEN` secret to your GitHub repository settings
 2. Either:
-   - Push changes to the main branch (auto-versioning will handle the rest)
+   - Push code changes to the main branch (auto-versioning will handle the rest)
    - Manually trigger the workflow from the Actions tab
    - Create a GitHub release

-The workflow supports automatic version bumping when a version conflict is detected, making continuous delivery seamless.
+The workflow supports automatic version bumping when a version conflict is detected, making continuous delivery seamless without manual version management.

 You can see the workflow details in `.github/workflows/publish.yml`.